neotoma/personal-web/README.md

 Once the environment is ready per above, and [Node.js](http://nodejs.org/) with [NPM](https://www.npmjs.com/), [Bower](https://bower.io/), and [Ember CLI](https://ember-cli.com/) are installed, simply execute the following commands to prepare and run the app:

-1. `npm install` to install NPM dependencies
+1. `npm run install-all` to install NPM and Bower dependencies
-2. `bower install` to install Bower dependencies
-3. `ember build` to build the app
+2. `npm run build` to build the app
-4. `node app` to fire it up
+3. `npm run start` to fire it up

 ## Developing and deploying

 With [Grunt](gruntjs.com) installed in addition to establishing your environment and executables per the instructions above, you can run any of the following scripts to help with development and deployment:

-- `ember serve`: Runs the app and automatically reloads it when code changes are made during development
+- `npm run start`: Runs the app and automatically reloads it when code changes are made
 - `grunt deploy`: Deploys environment and certificate file dependencies, deploys the app, runs `npm install` remotely to ensure any new dependencies are installed
 - `grunt deploy-dependencies`: Deploys environment and certificate file dependencies
 - `grunt deploy-app`: Deploys the app and runs `npm install` remotely to ensure any new dependencies are installed